 Counseling and Psychological Services (CAPS) on the Stockton Campus is located in the Cowell Wellness Center building (CWC) at 1041 Brookside Road in Stockton, California.
-The CWC building is home to CAPS, Student Health Services (SHS), Public Safety, and SLTech.
+The CWC building is home to CAPS, Student Health Services (SHS), Public Safety, and Pacific Technology.
 Each department in the building has a separate director.

-The Director of CAPS reports to Dr. Rhonda Bryant, Associate Vice President for Student Well-Being and Dean of Students (Division of Student Life).
-The Vice President for Student Life, Dr. Carrie Lovelace Petr, heads the Student Life Division.
+The Director of CAPS reports to Dr. Maria Q. Blandizzi, who is also the Vice President for Student Life and heads the Student Life Division.